Thomas-Duggan/Dosirak-LiFT/README.md

 > Notice: This app is currently in Alpha.
-Features may not work or may change significantly in later revisions.
+Features may not work or may change significantly in later versions.

 ## Dosirak - Linux Fixes & Tricks